23 May 2026 · 7 min read

 Why do men feel more tired after sex than women?

-Is it normal to feel sleepy after sex?
+Is it normal to fall asleep immediately after sex?

 Related Articles